Spin amplification in realistic systems: Setup

-Since the persistent-current artificial atoms are operated away from the degeneracy point, their coherence is expected to be limited.
-We assume pure dephasing time $T_{\phi}=100\text{ }\text{ns}$ and decay time $T_{1}=1\text{ }\mu\text{s}$~\cite{bylander_nphys11}.
-To perform the spin amplification approximately coherently, the amplification time needs to be chosen much smaller than $T_{\phi}$, and we set it to be $t_\text{f}=6.5\text{ ns}$.
-This is close to the time scale set by the interaction $1/\text{max}|J_{z,jk}| \approx 4\text{ ns}$.
-This is in contrast with the previous spin amplification protocols~\cite{lee_pra05,furman_prb06,close_prl11} that used a small constant Rabi frequency $|\Omega|\ll \text{max}|J_{z,jk}|$ that resulted in amplification times much longer than $1/\text{max}|J_{z,jk}|$.
+The previous spin amplification protocols~\cite{lee_pra05,furman_prb06,close_prl11,nill_prl24} used a small constant Rabi frequency $|\Omega|\ll |J_{z,\text{nn}}|$ that resulted in amplification times much longer than $1/|J_{z,\text{nn}}|$.
 This approach only works for long $T_{1}$ and $T_\phi$.
 Finite $T_\phi$ makes the spin amplification slower~\cite{close_prl11} and also introduces erroneous excitations in the initial zero-excitation case as explained in App.~\ref{app_cw_drive}.
 Finite $T_1$ limits the total achievable excitation number in the single-excitation case.
 While choosing a larger $|\Omega|$ could partially compensate for this, this also increases the zero-excitation error due to the finite $T_\phi$.

+Since the largest contribution to the inhomogeneity in persistent-current artificial atoms stems from the geometric variations of the superconducting loops and hence is fixed after the fabrication, we optimize distinct pulse shapes for every inhomogeneity realization.
+In contrast, Rydberg atoms have a much smaller but dynamic inhomogeneity that stems from indeterminate positions of the atoms in the trap sites.
+Therefore, for the Rydberg atoms, the pulse shapes are optimized such that they work for any inhomogeneity realization with the average $P_1-P_0$ being the target to optimize.